Revou-FSSE-Jun25/milestone-2-MuhammadRizal-ctrl/README.md

 **RevoFun** is a modern, interactive gaming platform that showcases a fictional gaming company's web presence.
 Built with vanilla JavaScript, HTML5, and CSS3, this project demonstrates advanced web development skills through three engaging browser-based games.

-The platform features a sleek, dark-themed design inspired by modern gaming aesthetics, complete with glassmorphism effects, smooth animations, and responsive design that works seamlessly across all devices.
+The platform features a vibrant dark-themed design inspired by modern gaming aesthetics, complete with glassmorphism effects, animated background images, smooth animations, and responsive design that works seamlessly across all devices.
+The new design incorporates a cyberpunk-inspired color palette with neon accents and dynamic background visuals.

 ## ✨ Features Implemented